-Atsushi Kamiya is an Associate Professor of Psychiatry and Behavioral Sciences at the Johns Hopkins University School of Medicine.
+Atsushi Kamiya is a Professor of Psychiatry and Behavioral Sciences at the Johns Hopkins University School of Medicine.
 His research aims to understand the molecular mechanisms underlying etiopathophysiologies of psychiatric disorders, such as schizophrenia and depression.

 In particular, he investigates how genetic risk factors and environmental factors, such as cannabis use and psychosocial stress, affect stress-related biological signaling mechanisms, leading to impairment of brain development and brain function that regulates cognitive and mood-related behaviors.
 Dr. Kamiya hope his research ultimately leads to novel drug discovery and identifies biological markers for early intervention of these devastating conditions.